 |Office:||Alter Hall 542|

 Alan Kerzner is a proven business leader whose focus now surrounds enhancing the performance of students, executives and businesses in the areas of innovation and entrepreneurship.
-Alan currently serves as an assistant professor in the Strategic Management department, and as the Director of the Temple University Entrepreneurship Academy (TUEA).
+Alan currently serves as the Director of the Temple University Entrepreneurship Academy (TUEA).

 During a thirty-five year marketing and management career, Alan held positions at Fortune 100 companies, including Johnson & Johnson, Procter & Gamble and launched several successful start-ups.
 During these experiences, he won numerous awards for outstanding recruiting and training.